 - new possibilities, new options, and fresh energy to move forward

-A series of sessions enables you to transform your inner relationship and to fully experience the benefits of Focusing with caring support.
+A series of sessions enables you to transform your inner relationship and to fully experience the benefits of IRF with caring support.

 Focusing guided sessions are not therapy or coaching, but they can be therapeutic.
 Read more about the difference here.